 - 3 Be sure the bulb(s) to be replaced are cool before removing.
-After breaking the adhesive seal, remove the bulb by gently turning. - 4 Replace the screw.
+After breaking the adhesive seal, remove the bulb by gently turning.
+Replace with the same size and type bulb. - 4 Raise the light shield and replace the screw.
 Connect electrical power to the oven.